Geog 001 - Physical Geography » Spring 2022 » Chapter 1 Quiz

 The first nearly correct measurement of the Earth's circumference was made ________.

-A. by satellite
+A. by the first humans

-B. by the first humans
+B. by satellite

-C. by Italian scholars during the Renaissance
+D. by Italian scholars during the Renaissance

 E. by Columbus